IBM/telco-network-cloud-drivers/content/installation/lm/production/offline.md

 weight: 20
 ---

-The following guide explains how to pre-prepare the artifacts required by Agile Lifecycle Manager (ALM) during installation so you may complete installation at a later date without internet access.
+The following guide explains how to pre-prepare the artifacts required by Telco Network Cloud Orchestration (TNCO) during installation so you may complete installation at a later date without internet access.

 # Preparing Offline Install